 Before the dawn of smartphones, mobile gaming for most users occurred on handheld devices such as a Nintendo DS or Sony PSP.
 Now that smartphones have become commonplace and literally hundreds of low priced games with high-quality graphics are available, mobile gaming has become very different.
 Apple's iOS and Google's open-source Android operating systems are capable of running some of the most innovative games in the market.
-As a result Nintendo's and Sony's handheld devices are quickly losing ground to smartphones (iOS and Android Take Over Mobile Gaming Industry, 2011).
-In 2009, the Nintendo DS accounted for

-70% of revenue generated by portable gaming software in the United States, with the iOS and Android at 19% and the Sony PSP at 11%.
+As a result Nintendo's and Sony's handheld devices are quickly losing ground to smartphones10.
+In 2009, the Nintendo DS accounted for 70% of revenue generated by portable gaming software in the United States, with the iOS and Android at 19% and the Sony PSP at 11%.
 In 2010, the Nintendo DS dropped to 57% of the revenues while iOS and Android picked up 34%.
 By 2011, the Nintendo DS fell to 36% while iOS and Android claimed 58% of the revenues from portable gaming software.
 In 2009, the iOS and Android revenues from mobile gaming stood at \$500 million.
-By 2010, these revenues spiked to \$800 million, and continued to climb in 2011 when they hit \$1.9 billion, demonstrating the speed with which mobile apps are revolutionizing the use of digital media and tools (iOS and Android Take Over Mobile Gaming Industry, 2011).
+By 2010, these revenues spiked to \$800 million, and continued to climb in 2011 when they hit \$1.9 billion, demonstrating the speed with which mobile apps are revolutionizing the use of digital media and tools11.